 Conservatives and Americans share the central premise of the Declaration of Independence.
 That premise is NOT that we are all endowed by our creator with certain unalienable rights.
 Indeed, that premise is not in contention in a modern, educated world.

-Conservatives understand that government are essential to secure these rights … and that only the right type of government can balance an individual’s liberty with a state’s desire to control it.
+Conservatives understand that government is essential to secure these rights … and that only the right type of government can balance an individual’s liberty with a state’s desire to control it.

 A civil society must have order, and people order themselves through government.
 When a person tells you that another person or group wants to get rid of the government, they are either lying or stupid.
 It is possible that they are both, but it is not possible that they are neither.